Fox2Code/FoxMagiskModuleManager/README.md

 It also use `minApi`, `maxApi` and `minMagisk` in the `module.prop` to detect compatibility
 And support the `support` and `donate` properties to allow them to add their own support links
+And if you want to be event fancier you can setup `config` to your own config app.
 (Note: the manager use fallback values for some modules, see developer documentation for more info)

 It also add new ways to control the installer ui via a new `#!` command system